 HPV vaccine for adults

-If you’re an adult between the ages of 19 and 45, you should receive the HPV vaccine, which protects against human papillomavirus (HPV).
+If you’re between the ages of 9 and 45, you should receive the HPV vaccine, which protects against human papillomavirus (HPV).
 This virus can cause diseases like cervical cancers and genital warts.
 This vaccine was originally recommended for individuals up to age 26, but the U.S. Food and Drug Administration (FDA) has extended that age range up to age 45.
 If you haven’t yet been vaccinated and are at risk, talk to a healthcare provider about getting this vaccine at your next appointment.

 MMR vaccine for measles, mumps and rubella